Charlie Daniel’s Big Orange Football Coloring Book

 Charlie' Daniel's kindness, thoughtfulness, and generosity abounds.
 Charlie has been a long-time supporter and contributor for Volunteer Ministry Center through numerous roles and positions- too numerous to name.
 Nearing two decades of faithful service and contributions, he has been a part of the community efforts to end and prevent homelessness.

 The Big Orange Football Coloring Book featuring Charlie Daniel’s cartoons is $20.00.
-NO SHIPPING AVAILABLE, purchased books can be picked up at VMC at 511 N. Broadway beginning August 27th.
+Purchased books can be picked up at VMC at 511 N. Broadway beginning August 27th.
 Please bring your receipt with you to pick up the books.
+Books can also be mailed by adding a shipping fee of $4.00 per book.
 For additional information contact Mary Beth Ramey at 865-524-3926 x229 or email@example.com.

 Charlie Daniel Bio.